Next generation of Indian agribusiness leaders coming to New Zealand

 Fieldays - a showcase of New Zealand's best

-A highlight of the delegation's programme is attendance at Fieldays 2026 at Mystery Creek, Hamilton - the Southern Hemisphere's largest agricultural event, drawing more than 1,000 exhibitors and more than a hundred thousand visitors from NZ and around the world each year.
+A highlight of the delegation's programme is attendance at Fieldays 2026 at Mystery Creek, Hamilton - the Southern Hemisphere's largest agricultural event, drawing more than 1,000 exhibitors and more than a hundred thousand visitors from New Zealand and around the world each year.

 Success of the 2025 Programme